chersiakingdom/AdvancingNLPwithFC/sentiment-analysis/README.md

-The results of the model are saved in the 'Results file' folder.
+- The results of the model are saved in the 'Results file' folder.
+- Set Configuration/new configs.py file according to your PC environment.